-If you propose staging an event on public land, you need to apply to the City of Greater Geelong for permission.
+If you propose staging an event on City owned or managed open public space, you need to apply to the City of Greater Geelong for permission.

 There are six main steps in applying for permission to stage an event on public land.

-We have developed information to assist you in completing your event application form and understanding your obligations as an event organiser.
+We have developed an event planning guide to assist you in completing your event application form and understanding your obligations as an event organiser.

 Once the Event Application has been received an Events Officer will be allocated to your event.

-Your Events Officer will liaise with the City's internal representatives and other agencies.
+Your Events Officer will liaise with our internal representatives and other agencies.
 Your Events Officer will provide you with the agencies feedback, put you in direct contact and/or set up meetings to discuss your application.